rafaeljusto/anicetus/README.md

 fingerprints in this library?**

 A: At first we are trying to minimize the number of Go dependencies to make this library lightweight.
-We may in the near future add support for Redis storages, creating dependencies to other third-party libraries.
+We already added support for Redis detector and storage, and may add more options in the future.